-Voting Item Board Recommendation Reason for Recommendation Election of Two Class II Directors The Class II director nominees were recommended to the Board by our NG&S Committee.
+Voting Item Board Recommendation Reason for Recommendation Election of Two Class II Directors FOR each nominee listed below and on the enclosed proxy card The Class II director nominees were recommended to the Board by our NG&S Committee.
 The Board believes the recommended nominees possess the skills and expertise necessary to successfully oversee the implementation of our strategic plans for the benefit of stockholders, employees and other stakeholders.
 2. Approve Executive Compensation FOR The Board believes our executive compensation programs are reasonable and effectively align executive compensation with performance.
 Recommend Frequency of Advisory Vote on Executive Compensation EVERY YEAR An annual vote will provide stockholders a regular opportunity to provide input on our compensation policies and programs.
-Ratify Appointment of Independent Auditors FOR As recommended by the Audit Committee.
+4. Ratify Appointment of Independent Auditors FOR As recommended by the Audit Committee.

-5. Approve Amendments to FOR As recommended by the NG&S Committee.
-Enabling annual votes on a Voting Item Board Recommendation Reason for Recommendation 5.
-Approve Amendments to Certificate of Incorporation to FOR As recommended by the NG&S Committee.
+Voting Item Board Recommendation Reason for Recommendation 5.
+Approve Amendments to Certificate of Incorporation to Declassify Board FOR As recommended by the NG&S Committee.
 Enabling annual votes on all directors is consistent with our commitment to stockholder rights and strong corporate governance.